jlearman/sfzformat.github.io/opcodes/ampeg_release.md

 [loop_mode](loop_mode) set to one_shot, in which case the entire sample will always play) even if amplifier envelopes are not used otherwise to shape the sound.
 Also, `ampeg_release` is used when [off_mode](off_mode) is set to normal.

+The value is the time in seconds for the volume to decrease by a fixed amount.
+For Aria, this is 45 dB; for sfz.dll, this is 40 dB.
+So, if the value is 2, in one second the volume will be reduced by 22.5 dB (Aria) or 20 dB (sfz.dll), in two seconds it will be reduced by 45 or 40 dB (respectively), and in three seconds it will be reduced by 67.5 or 60 dB (respectively), etc.